XuegongLab/neoguider/README.md

 conda env create --name ng --file env/freeze.env_export_from_history.yml
 ```

-Next, you have to manually set up netMHCpan, netMHCstabpan and MixCR (due to their licensing requirements).
+The tools netMHCpan, netMHCstabpan, and MixCR can only be manually downloaded and configured due to their licensing requirements.

-Please refer to https://services.healthtech.dtu.dk/services/NetMHC-4.0/ and https://services.healthtech.dtu.dk/services/NetMHCstabpan-1.0/ for how to manually download, install and activate netMHCpan and netMHCstabpan.
+(1) For using netMHCpan and netMHCstabpan (neoepitope feature extractors), please refer to https://services.healthtech.dtu.dk/services/NetMHC-4.0/ and https://services.healthtech.dtu.dk/services/NetMHCstabpan-1.0/ for how to manually download, install and activate netMHCpan and netMHCstabpan.
 After doing so, please set the full paths of netMHCpan and netMHCstabpan in the config.ini file accordingly.

-Please obtain a license for MixCR from https://licensing.milaboratories.com/ and then run the command ```software/mixcr activate-license``` to activate MixCR.
+(2) For using MixCR (TCR-clonotype detector), please obtain a license from https://licensing.milaboratories.com/ and then run the command ```software/mixcr activate-license``` to activate MixCR.

-Last but no the least, please be aware that UVC, netMHCpan, netMHCstabpan and MixCR are free for academic use but require commercial licensing for for-profit use.
+Last but no the least, please be aware that UVC, netMHCpan, netMHCstabpan, PRIME, and MixCR are free for academic use but require commercial licensing for for-profit use.

 ## How to run

-### With FASTQ files as input
+### How to use FASTQ files as input

 Example shell command to run NeoGuider with FASTQ files as input:
 ```